 Same type of activity for all stations

-For our STEM night, we had a mix of engineering design challenges, science experiments, math activities, programming / robotics games, and team-building challenges.
+For our STEM night, we had a mix of engineering design challenges, science experiments, math activities, programming and robotics games, and team-building challenges.
 Below is the list of our selection of STEM stations, but we did all the work for you with station instructions, posters, and family handouts with our all-inclusive STEM Night kit here.

 Step 3: Logistics

 STEM Family Nights will vary depending on school culture and family engagement.
-In general, a STEM Night should not exceed more than 2 hours and is recommended to be an open event for all students and families.
-You should consider the following:
+In general, a STEM Night should not exceed more than 2 hours.
+Consider the following:

 Is transportation an issue for students?
 It was for us, so we started immediately after school.

 Will food be provided?
 We had a carnival style theme with a food truck serving kettle corn and slushies.
 It was a huge hit!

 Do families need to RSVP?
 We made it an open, come and go event for families.